Neural Distributed Image Compression using Common Information: Introduction

 In this work, we are interested in DNN-aided \textit{distributed image compression}, where side information in the form of a correlated image is available only at the decoder.
-This scenario, illustrated in Fig.~\ref{fig:system_diagram}, occurs, for example, in the case of a pair of stereo cameras, where two cameras capture images of a scene from different angles at the same moment.
+This scenario, illustrated in Fig.~\ref{fig:dsc_architecture2}, occurs, for example, in the case of a pair of stereo cameras, where two cameras capture images of a scene from different angles at the same moment.
 In this case, the two images are highly correlated due to overlapping fields of view.
-The two cameras do not communicate with each other, and therefore, cannot apply joint encoding of the images as in \citet{Liu_2019_ICCV}.
+The two cameras do not communicate with each other, and therefore, cannot apply joint encoding of the images as in \cite{Liu_2019_ICCV}.
 Assume that the left camera delivers its image (in a lossless fashion) to the destination, e.g., a central storage or processing unit.
 The right camera, instead of employing a standard image compression algorithm, should be able to benefit from the presence of a highly correlated image from the left camera, even though it does not have access to this image.
-Another application of the proposed setup is in video coding, where each frame is compressed individually (to transfer complexity from encoder to decoder) conditioned on the previous frames (\citet{Aaron:DCC:03}).

-The benefit of decoder-only side information in compression goes back to Slepian and Wolf's seminal work on distributed lossless compression (\citet{Slepian:IT:73}).
-They showed that a compression rate equal to the entropy of the source conditioned on the side information is necessary and sufficient for lossless compression.
-Interestingly, the same rate is also necessary when the side information is available to both the encoder and the decoder.
-This was later extended by Wyner and Ziv to lossy compression with decoder side information in \citet{Wyner:IT:76}.
-They showed that the decoder side information can provide unbounded gains in rate; however, there is a non-zero rate loss in general compared to having the side information both at the encoder and the decoder.
+The benefit of decoder-only side information in compression goes back to Slepian and Wolf's seminal work on distributed lossless compression \cite{Slepian:IT:73}.
+They showed that a compression rate equal to the entropy of the source conditioned on the side information is necessary and sufficient for lossless compression, which is, interestingly, the same rate when the side information is available to both the encoder and the decoder.
+This was later extended by Wyner and Ziv to lossy compression with decoder side information in \cite{Wyner:IT:76}, which provides unbounded gains in rate; however, there is a non-zero rate loss in general compared to having the side information both at the encoder and the decoder.